 “I also remember the day in 2015, when we were coming back from a long trip with no whales only to encounter two North Atlantic right whales—the rarest of the baleen whales—just a few miles from Montauk Point,” he added.

 In the Long Island area, whale-watching season takes place from July through the beginning of September.
-The Viking Starship goes out twice a week, on Wednesdays and Sundays, throughout the whole season, barring bad weather.
+The Viking Starship goes out three times a week, on Wednesdays, Fridays and Sundays, throughout the whole season, barring bad weather.

 There’s no bad seat on the Viking Starship.
 Benches that line the port and starboard sides on the main level and upper deck provide an unobstructed view of the whales when they choose to show themselves.
 And if you need a brief respite, the seats inside the cabin are a comfortable place to rest.